timscott/react-devise/README.md

 });
 ```

 This provides a way to replace the built-in views with completely custom views.
-Similar to server-rendered Devise, it's probably easiest to copy of the [build-in views](https://github.com/timscott/react-devise/tree/master/src/views) as a starting point.
+Similar to server-rendered Devise, it's probably easiest to start with a copy of the [build-in views](https://github.com/timscott/react-devise/tree/master/src/views).

 ## Accessing Configuration in Your Components